Seinfeld

-Seinfeld (/ˈsaɪnfɛld/ SYNE-feld) is an American television sitcom created by Larry David and Jerry Seinfeld that originally aired on NBC from July 5, 1989, to May 14, 1998, with a total of nine seasons consisting of 180 episodes.
-Its ensemble cast stars Seinfeld as a fictionalized version of himself and focuses on his personal life with three of his friends: best friend George Costanza (Jason Alexander), former girlfriend Elaine Benes (Julia Louis-Dreyfus), and eccentric neighbor from across the hall Cosmo Kramer (Michael Richards).
+Seinfeld (/ˈsaɪnfɛld/ SYNE-feld) is an American television sitcom created by Larry David and Jerry Seinfeld.
+It originally aired on NBC from July 5, 1989, to May 14, 1998, with a total of nine seasons consisting of 180 episodes.
+Its ensemble cast stars Seinfeld as a fictionalized version of himself and focuses on his personal life with his three friends: best friend George Costanza (Jason Alexander), ex-girlfriend Elaine Benes (Julia Louis-Dreyfus), and eccentric apartment neighbor Cosmo Kramer (Michael Richards).

 Seinfeld is set mostly in and around the titular character's apartment in Manhattan's Upper West Side in New York City.
 It has been described as "a show about nothing", often focusing on the minutiae of daily life.
 Interspersed in all episodes of the first seven seasons are moments of stand-up comedy from the fictional Jerry Seinfeld, frequently related to the episode's events.

 As a rising comedian in the late 1980s, Jerry Seinfeld was presented with an opportunity to create a show with NBC.
 He asked Larry David, a fellow comedian and friend, to help create a premise for a sitcom.
 The series was produced by West/Shapiro Productions and Castle Rock Entertainment and is distributed in syndication by Sony Pictures Television.
-(Note: As Sony Pictures Television Studios since 2021; formerly known as Columbia TriStar Television Distribution from 1995–2002.)
+(Note: formerly known as Columbia TriStar Television Distributionfrom 1995 to 2002 and later known as Sony Pictures Television Studios since 2021.)
 It was largely written by David and Seinfeld along with scriptwriters.
 A favorite among critics, the series led the Nielsen ratings in Seasons 6 and 9 and finished among the top two (along with ER of the same network) every year from 1994 to 1998.
 Only two other shows—I Love Lucy and The Andy Griffith Show—finished their runs at the top of the ratings.

 Seinfeld is universally regarded as one of the greatest and most influential American shows of all time.
-Its most renowned episodes include "The Chinese Restaurant", "The Soup Nazi", "The Parking Garage", "The Marine Biologist", and "The Contest".
-E! named it the "Number 1 reason [why] the '90s ruled".
+Its most renowned episodes include "The Chinese Restaurant", "The Soup Nazi", "The Parking Garage", "The Marine Biologist", "The Contest", and "The Strike", which introduced the December 23rd holiday of Festivus.
+E! named the series the "Number 1 reason [why] the '90s ruled".
 Quotes from numerous episodes have become catchphrases in popular culture.